Shantel VanSanten Wants You to Test Your Home for Lung Cancer-Causing Radon: 'It's Preventable'

 Shantel VanSanten has turned a personal tragedy into a catalyst for helping others.

-In 2013, the Shooter actress’s grandmother, Doris Dooymea, was diagnosed with stage four lung cancer.
-Seven months later, on March 27, 2014, Dooymea, a non-smoker, passed away at age 79.
+In 2013, the Shooter actress’s grandmother, Doris Dooyema, was diagnosed with stage four lung cancer.
+Seven months later, on March 27, 2014, Dooyema, a non-smoker, passed away at age 79.

 “It left my family and I in a lot of confusion, and to our ignorance, we did not know that lung cancer was the number one cancer killer and that it could happen to anyone.
 We made the grave assumption that it could only happen to people who smoked,” VanSanten, who has since joined the American Lung Association’s LUNG FORCE, an initiative dedicated to defeating lung cancer, tells PEOPLE.